pret/pokeemerald/INSTALL.md

 3. The next step is to choose and install a Linux distribution from the Microsoft Store.
 The following instructions will assume Ubuntu as the Linux distribution of choice.

-    > Note for advanced users: Advanced users can pick a preferred Linux distribution, but setup instructions may differ.
+    > Note for advanced users: You can pick a preferred Linux distribution, but setup instructions may differ.
 Debian should work with the given instructions, but has not been tested.

 4. Open the [Microsoft Store Linux Selection](https://aka.ms/wslstore), click Ubuntu, then click Get, which will install the Ubuntu distribution.